They had disassembled at the Avengers HQ, formerly known as Stark's Malibu home.

 The team had pitifully fallen back from their camaraderie since the invasion; as quickly as they had let down their shields to work together and protect their home, their walls had hastily been rebuilt –with all the more reinforcements and barriers.
 Each day dreadfully mirrored the day before, the only changing factor being that they had gotten on each other's nerves much more than the previous day.

 Steve would be the first to wake up; early to bed and early to rise.
-He'd start his morning at 5:00 AM with a quick run around outskirts mansion, stopping for routine pushups and sit ups.
+He'd start his morning at 5:00 AM with a quick run around mansion, stopping for routine pushups and sit ups.
 Then at 6:00 he'd eat the breakfast he's always eaten for the last hundred years: two sunny side up eggs, two pieces of bacon, two sausages, and two slices of lightly buttered toast –an All American Grand Slam.
 After washing the dishes, he'd pour himself a cup of coffee –not that he needed it, before flipping through the newspaper.
-In a world not his own, the strict military routine was the only aspect of his life that reminded him of who is was.
+In a world not his own, strict routine was the only aspect of his life that reminded him of who is was.

 At 7:00, Thor and Clint would come into the kitchen for breakfast.
 If anyone were to be sleeping at the hour, they wouldn't be for long.
 No one would have guessed that besides the thunder-bending and the magic hammer that discriminates, Thor's other power was that his voice had the unearthly ability to travel through almost any medium.
 In Asgard, there was no such thing as an indoor voice.

 By then, Steve had already showered and changed into his usual collared shirt tucked into slacks.
 He's not expecting to see anyone, but looking spiffy isn't a crime.
 Thor and Clint would rummage through the fridge, eating as they browsed; some would even go as far as calling it a 'drive by'.
-No one ever saw when Natasha would eat, and for that matter, no one knew when she'd sleep [besides Clint].
+No one ever saw when Natasha would eat, and for that matter, no one knew when she'd sleep.
 They didn't really bother to find out, assuming she had to eat and sleep simply because she was human…right?
 The kitchen would always look awry afterwards, especially with Thor's Asgardian appetite.
 Although Tony would insist on hiring a couple of maids just so the captain would 'quit nagging', Steve would clean up every day, even though he hated it.

 Bruce had secluded himself from the others, occasionally going down to the kitchen to grab some fresh fruit or veggies.
-He couldn't be too careful.
+He couldn't be too cautious.
 Sure, Malibu is nothing like the heart of New York, but there are always things to be wrecked, and the other guy was just waiting for an opportunity.
-He spent most of his time in his room, on his laptop, researching.
+He spends most of his time in his room, on his laptop, researching.
 Once in a blue moon, Bruce would wander down into the lab and conduct some tests on his theories, but it had not occurred anytime recently.

 Around dinner time, Steve would take upon himself as team leader to ask Tony and Bruce to come eat.
 Bruce would kindly reject and the conversation with Tony would always end in an argument.